google-ml-infra/actions/benchmarking/docs/onboarding.md

 ## Step 3: Log metrics via TensorBoard

 Your benchmark script will need to log metrics via TensorBoard to integrate with the infrastructure.
 The reusable workflow provides a standard environment variable, `TENSORBOARD_OUTPUT_DIR`, which points to the directory where TensorBoard must write event files.

+### API Requirement
+You must use a library that writes in the standard TensorBoard format.

+- **Required API**: The TensorFlow 2.x Summary API (e.g., tf.summary.create_file_writer).
+- **Supported Package**: This API is available in both the full [TensorFlow](https://pypi.org/project/tensorflow) package and the lightweight, standalone [TensorBoard](https://pypi.org/project/tensorboard) package. *Do not use the legacy TensorFlow 1.x tf.summary.FileWriter API, as it is incompatible*.

 Example script: